elirancv/DistroKid-Release-Packer/docs/CODECOV_SETUP.md

 If your repository shows as "Deactivated" in Codecov dashboard:

+> **Note:** A `codecov.yml` configuration file has been added to the repository root.
+This helps Codecov recognize and properly process coverage reports.
+Validate it at: https://codecov.io/validate

 ### Step 1: Install Codecov GitHub App

 1. **Go to Codecov Dashboard:**